mediaprophet/init-draft-standards-wip/README.md

 To address this issue, a consideration of how the useful meaning of vocabulary may be better defined by its characteristics has therefore been considered as a constituency of these works.
 These can then be convayed as categories or classes of services.

 ## Digital Transformation and Human Rights
 Digital transformation is reshaping how societies operate, moving from physical documents to digital systems for identity and agency.
 This shift impacts human rights, as access to digital tools is becoming essential for exercising fundamental rights like privacy and freedom of expression.
 This response explores how tools like socially-aware cloud storage, personal information processing systems, and domain names support digital personhood, Human-Centric AI, and the Social Web.

-Essential Digital Tools for Personhood
+### Humanitarian ICT & Essential Digital Tools for Personhood
-Digital personhood, the ability to have a recognized digital identity, relies on tools like:
-Socially-Aware Cloud Storage: Secure, user-controlled storage for personal data, enhancing privacy and data sovereignty.
+There are a series of fundamental requirements needed to support the digital transformation of values defined by Human Rights Instruments and similar.
+Whilst it may not be required to define information management systems in a manner that complies with these values, or seeks to comply, partially comply or engage in non-compliance activity; the means to provide improved opportunities to support human rights, requires the apparatus to do so.

-Personal Information Processing Apparatus: Systems like Personal Data Stores (PDS) that let individuals manage their data, aligning with rights like data rectification and consent withdrawal.
+Personal Information Processing Apparatus: Systems like Personal Data Stores (PDS) have worked to develop online systems that support the means for individuals manage their data, aligning with rights like data rectification and consent withdrawal.

+It is considered that perhaps a modern review on how these works have progressed, taking into consideration areas where technical advancements of royalty free technology has become successful, and thereby revisiting foundational designs as a means to address continued short-falls.

+This may lead to works to define some form of secure-socially-aware-cloud-storage-container format and/or solution.
+A constituency of considerations therein; includes but is not limited to, the pragmatic reality that a significant number of natural persons will not have the socioeconomic means to personally own and reliably secure and operate the hardware required to support ***Human Centric AI*** Requirements and will therefore need supports.

+Some initial considerations were made earlier, whilst defining **[Sense - progress report Spatio-Temporal: Human Centric AI Package Format](https://docs.google.com/document/d/1Fwx3-YYyKgeigaScoMVoTFc3V2p-0jVwOg0IvMr8TZs/edit?tab=t.0)**.
+Progressing this work to consider the technical, legal and social factors pertaining to hosts providing containerised constituencies of an individuals [Inforg](https://en.wikipedia.org/wiki/Inforg) is yet to be considered, particularly given the broad-ranging challenges in efforts to resource works to support respectful designs for the betterment of all members of our human family.

+***Historical works were defined as 'Information Banks' and later (~2011/2 onwards) 'knowledge banks'.  various works have been intended to support these forms of - still future - infrastructure - as to support human rights, particularly therein also, those of children***

+#### Digital Agency Foundations for Human Beings
-Domain Names: Unique digital addresses that establish online presence, crucial for digital identity and agency.
+It is believed that the use of Personally owned Domain Names is critical.
+Domain Names relate to various underlying technologies and related tooling, providnig Unique digital addresses that establish online presence, crucial for digital identity and agency.

 These tools are vital for participating in digital societies, ensuring individuals can exercise their rights.